jgauffin/Griffin.AdoNetFakes/readme.md

     var command = new FakeCommand();
 	command.Setup(new NonQueryResult("UPDATE User SET Status = @status", args));

 What we did was to say that we expected the command to be executed with the specified SQL statement and one supplied parameter.
+Execution example:

+    using (var command = connection.CreateCommand())
+	{
+		command.CommandText = "UPDATE User SET Status = @status";
+		command.AddParameter("status", 2);
+		command.ExecuteNonQuery(); //<-- will fail since status was set to two.
+	}

-If the command would fail (such as being invoked with invalid arguments or incorrect command text we get a detailed exception)
+If the command would fail (such as being invoked with invalid arguments or incorrect command text) we get a detailed exception.

 Example code: